Colloquia are held biweekly by the Saint Louis University Department of Physics on Thursdays at 4:10 p.m. to 4:50 p.m. through Zoom.

 October 7, 2021

-The Physics Colloquium Series presents Ms. Angela Mitchell from SLU Writing Services discussing “De-Mystifying Scientific Writing: Breaking Down the Basics” on Thursday, Oct.
+The Physics Colloquium Series presented Angela Mitchell from SLU Writing Services discussing “De-Mystifying Scientific Writing: Breaking Down the Basics” on Thursday, Oct.
 7, at 4:10 p.m.
-(Join the online colloquium).

 Scientific writing is not generally taught in high school or college-level composition courses, so its format and function can be intimidating for many undergraduate students.
 By keeping a clear focus on the topic and purpose of our research and findings, while also maintaining an awareness of our intended audience, we can produce clear, informative and engaging scientific papers.
 This workshop aims to break down the basic elements of scientific writing and explore techniques for producing papers that both inform our readers and provoke further discussion.